rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 ## Artwork file naming conventions for the video library

-Artwork Beef will pick up any properly named artwork files next to your video files.
+Artwork Beef will pick up artwork files next to your video files if they match the configured art types in add-on settings.
 It has two conventions for loading most artwork: `[media base file name]-[art type].[ext]` for movies, episodes, and music videos, and `[art type].[ext]` for TV shows and as a less specific alternative for movies and music videos within their own directories.
 This generally matches Kodi's file naming conventions.

-`[art type]` must be alphanumeric, lowercase, and no longer than 20 characters, but can otherwise be freely named.
+`[art type]` must be alphanumeric and lowercase, but can otherwise be freely named.
 They should exactly match the name that skins can use to access them, and extra fanart are saved as `fanart1`, `fanart2`, and so on; the same goes for any other art type you want to save more than one of, though it requires a skin to actually support